How to Winterize Your House With Skedaddle

 Coexisting with wildlife is a simple yet critical task.
 The best way to coexist peacefully is to respectfully give wild animals their space.
 If you encounter a wild animal on a fall hike or in your neighborhood, maintain your distance and never approach or feed the animal.

 Fall home maintenance is the best way to prevent wildlife from entering your home while searching for a winter den.
 Be sure to clean all food waste from your lawn, including fruits and vegetables from your garden.
 Inspect your home for signs of wildlife damage, and repair any small cracks you may find.
-In the event of a wildlife break-in, choose a humane removal company like Skedaddle that uses preventative measures and ethical techniques to protect your home, and keep animals safe in the process.
+In the event of a wildlife break-in, choose a humane home protection company like Skedaddle that uses preventative measures and ethical techniques to protect your home, and keep animals safe in the process.

 What do winter dens look like?